Mission Statement as a Business Hypothesis

 Mission Building Canvas

-Although the mission statement requires the organizational culture in order for the mission to be realized it should be the long-term vision conveyed in the mission statement that should be taking the lead.
+The mission statement requires the organizational culture for the mission to be realized.
+However, the long-term vision conveyed in the mission statement should take the lead.
 Unfortunately this is not always the case, as many nonprofits face obstacles, resistance, and limitations to change management efforts.
 The customer is served less effectively as the evolution of the organization’s mission statement stalls.

 Mission Building Canvas

-The mission statement as a business hypothesis should be able to adapt as new technologies, strategies, resources, processes, and best practices are discovered.
-The organization’s business model, value chain, and later recruitment and department efforts should later be structured to support and test the business hypothesis.
+The mission statement as a business hypothesis should be adaptable.
+It should change as new technologies, strategies, resources, processes, and best practices are discovered.

 Travis Barker, MPA GCPM